 Cave’s HQ was in St John’s Gate, Clerkenwell, from where he published.
 Most of the time Johnson worked on site, largely to ensure that he met his deadlines under his proprietor’s watchful eye.
 The polymath worked behind a screen, supposedly because his tics and eating habits were said to be offputting for colleagues.
 Poor Johnson.
 An illustration of St John’s Gate was the masthead logo of the magazine which survived long after Cave and Johnson’s time, until 1922.
 It’s only rival in this respect is The Spectator (est. 1711), thankfully still with us.
 You can still visit St John’s Gate today, which is part of the St John’s Museum, and you can actually see the room in which these writers worked.
 Interestingly, some decades earlier, William Hogarth’s father ran a coffee house at the site, where punters were only permitted to speak Latin.
 It was not a success.

 Edward Cave lived a varied and full life.
 Physically well-built, he was a headstrong character, being expelled from Rugby school as a boy and encountering some difficulty completing his apprenticeship having fallen out with the widow of his master.
 He cut his teeth as a publisher at the Norwich Post while still indentured, no doubt setting him in good stead for his later career as a media baron.
-In addition to the Gentleman’s Weekly, Cave published several hundred other pamphlets and books, quite a few by Johnson.
-While doing all this, Cave worked simultaneously for the Post Office between 1721 and 1745, first as a sorter and then as an inspector of franks.
+In addition to the Gentleman’s Magazine, Cave published several hundred other pamphlets and books, quite a few by Johnson.
+While doing all this, he also worked for the Post Office between 1721 and 1745, first as a sorter and then as an inspector of franks.
 He used (or abused) this position to farm news stories.
 In the 1740s he bought a cotton mill in Northampton, investing in the very latest spinning technology.